 At this stage, there are no further available CSP for commencement in Semester 2, 2016.

 There is no formal application process.
 Eligible applicants who submitted their complete application by the Faculty’s on time closing date may be awarded a CSP based on academic merit.
 Successful applicants will be notified by the Faculty via email.
 Australian citizens, Australian permanent residents or New Zealand citizens are eligible to be considered for a CSP.
 No deferral of the CSP will be permitted.

 HECS-HELP loans are available to eligible students enrolled in Commonwealth Supported Places.
 A HECS-HELP loan will cover all or part of the student contribution amount.
 Find more HECS-HELP information at Australian Government's Study Assist website.

 Students who are not in receipt of a Commonwealth Supported Place will need to read the FEE-HELP information below.

-Commonweath supported places are limited and are not necessarily offered in every program.
-Students who do not apply for and/or are not offered a Commonwealth Supported Place will be fee-paying students.
+Commonwealth supported places are limited and are not necessarily offered in every program.
+Students who are not offered a Commonwealth Supported Place will be fee-paying students.